KentenRoth/100DaysOfCode/README.md

 Today was more refresher stuff with React.
 I feel better about what is going on and what I have retained after going over some of the earlier stuff in React.
 It made me realize that I have retained a lot more than I had originally thought.
 I am still going to build out all the stuff that goes along with the course just to help build on that muscle memory.
 I plan on hitting JS extremely hard after the new year, and learning more advanced JS to finally switch careers.

 ---

+Day 89

+We had company over tonight so my coding was all done earlier today.
+I spent my breaks watching videos and reading a lot of the help channels on slack.
+Didn't get time in my editor but seeing the conversations going on between developers was a huge help.

+---